Dear reader of ADxS.org, please excuse the disruption.

 5.1.
 No disturbing sources of irritation

 Important measure: Place ADHD pupils at individual desks in the immediate vicinity of the teacher, where they have as little eye contact as possible with other pupils, the window or the door.
 Avoid doors and windows at the back.
-(Which seat do you prefer in an empty pub?
+(Which seat do you prefer in a pub that is still empty?
 Wall at the back, door and window in view - this provides security).

 Do not place more than 1 to a maximum of 2 ADD children in a class.
 (Small classes with a maximum of 12 children would be ideal, but are often only available in special schools) During exams, possibly put up a Spanish wall to shield the child so that he/she is not distracted.
 Consider noise-cancelling headphones or table dividers (available cheaply from Ikea).